-This paper examines the relationship between stressful working conditions and union members' dissatisfaction with their union.
+This paper examines the relationship between stressful working conditions and union members’ dissatisfaction with their union.
 Few studies to date have examined this relationship and existing studies report contradictory findings.
 That is, some studies find that stressful work is associated with satisfaction with the union while other studies find either no relationship or that stressful work is associated with dissatisfaction with the union.
 Data were collected from 992 postal workers in Edmonton in 1983.
 Results suggest that the more stressful working conditions are, either objectively or subjectively, the more likely union members are to be critical of and/or dissatisfied with their union.

 Do you remember when workers could smoke in the workplace?
 This article was written in 1992, at a time when concern over environmental tobacco smoke (ETS) was being identified as a leading occupational health hazard and policy makers were instituting smoking restrictions and bans in workplaces.

 This study draws on three major sources of information: published literature on workplace ETS and smoking policies; unpublished literature from unions, health promotion organizations, employers, etc.; and interviews with over 30 union representatives and officials of health promotion organizations.
 The issue of workplace ETS and union involvement in policy-making is addressed from the perspective of union-management and union-government relations.